Main Seattle Post Office: Early post offices (1880 predecessor)

+Federal building (1903)

 The former post office on Third Avenue and Union Street was a "grand Beaux Arts" building with Neoclassical features built from 1903 - 1908 and housed federal offices in addition to the post office.
 The sandstone used for its construction was porous and over several decades pollutants caused it to deteriorate.
 James Knox Taylor was the building's supervising architect.
 The building was replaced by a modern structure in 1959.

-1959 building
+Current building (1959–present)

 The current Midtown Post Office is located on the east side of 3rd Avenue between University and Union streets.
 It is a three-story building which measures approximately 96’ x 211’ and includes underground/basement level parking.
 It was designed by Naramore, Bain, Brady, and Johanson.